 - You must notify the school nurse if your child needs medication. - You must authorize and submit all medical orders and medication documentation to the school nurse either in person, via email or by fax.
 It is the parent's responsibility to confirm the school's receipt of email or fax items. - All medication is administered per guidelines.
-If you have any questions, contact the school nurse. - A School Medication Prescriber/Parent Authorization (PPA) form is required for each medication. - All medication and supplements require written authorization of both the parent/guardian and the medical provider, except for a single, age-appropriate, over-the-counter medication taken for 10 consecutive school days or less.
-Then, only written authorization of parent/guardian is required.
-Medical provider authorization is required if it is to be repeated during current school year. - You must give the first dose of a new medication at home.
+If you have any questions, contact the school nurse. - A School Medication Prescriber/Parent Authorization (PPA) form is required for each medication. - Medication and supplements require written authorization of both the parent/guardian and the medical provider., - A single, age-appropriate, over-the-counter medication taken for 10 consecutive school calendar days.
+Written authorization of parent/guardian is required on a PPA.
+A separate PPA is required for any additional doses to be provided, with a medical provider authorization and signature following the 10 day period. - You must give the first dose of a new medication at home.
 (Exception: in the case of the need for emergency drugs such as Diastat or EpiPen or Glucagon). - You must give controlled substance medication for acute conditions or complaints, like pain, at home.